Harsh-Butani/Competitive-Programming/Notes.md

     }
 }
 ```
-- Now after storing minimum prime divisors of every number till N, we can do prime factorization easily as follows
+- Now after storing minimum prime divisors of every number till $N$, we can do prime factorization easily as follows
 ```cpp
 vector<pair<int,int>>prime_factors
 // Each element of prime_factors is of the form (prime factor, its power)